Getting a Bail Bond For Felonies

 What Constitutes a Felony?

 Felonies may be violent or non-violent crimes, and by definition, they are punishable by at least 366 days of imprisonment.
-The following release from prison, a felony may stick with you, causing difficulty in seeking employment and housing opportunities.
+After release from prison, a felony may stick with you, causing difficulty in seeking employment and housing opportunities.
 There are many different types of crimes that are considered felonies, and these include certain types of drug possession and distribution, kidnapping, fraud, murder, tax evasion, theft, burglary, arson, and battery.
 In some cases, felonies will have an aggravated sentence, which will include longer terms of imprisonment.
-An aggravated sentence will typically be applied when an accomplice was present during the crime, the victim was over 65 years in age, or the crime is considered particularly egregious.
+An aggravated sentence will typically be applied when an accomplice was present during the crime, the victim was over 65 years of age, or the crime is considered particularly appalling.

 What Happens During the Arrest Process?

 If you are arrested for a felony, you will be booked and processed by the local police department or county sheriff.
+Your fingerprints are taken, as well as your photograph.
+If you have any belongings on you, those will be taken away and documented.
+You may also learn about your arraignment date, which is when you face the judge at court and they tell you what you are being convicted of, as well as if you qualify for bail.
 Larger jails will have longer booking times, so it may take up to 24 hours to be processed for a crime.

 What Can Be Expected with a Felony Bail Bond?

 Once you have been arrested and booked, a friend or family member may serve as a mediator, meaning that he or she will come to us for a bail bond.
 This will allow you to be released from custody.
 A felony bail bond will serve as an agreement to appear in court so that the legal process may be carried out.